Click the question to see the video answer.

 In order to determine the size of the Sun, we have to figure out its distance.
 Then we can use geometry to calculate the Sun’s size, which is directly proportional to its distance.
-Information on determining the distance to the Sun should be in any good introductory astronomy text book written for people who know geometry.
+Information on determining the distance to the Sun should be in any good introductory astronomy textbook written for people who know geometry.

 In the past, methods involving geometry of the Earth, Moon and Sun were used.
 The ancient Greek astronomer Aristarchus of Samos used a method involving phases of the Moon.
 He underestimated the distance and the size of the Sun, but only because the measurements he used were not accurate.
-You can read a description of the calculation here:

-Currently we can measure the distance to the Sun by bouncing radio waves off of it (radar).
+Currently, we can measure the distance to the Sun by bouncing radio waves off of it (radar).
 We know the speed of light and so we can tell how far the signal has gone by measuring how long it takes to go there and back: distance = time * speed of light/2